jbailey24/Engineering_4_Notebook/Python/README.md

 ## I2C
 ### Assignment Description

-The purpose of this assignment was to learn how to use I2C communication.
+The purpose of this assignment was to print accelerometer values on an OLED display using a Raspberry Pi and to learn the basics of I2C communication.

 ### Evidence
 ![GIF of data being displayed](https://github.com/jbailey24/Engineering_4_Notebook/blob/main/Python/media/IMG_8783.GIF?raw=true)